nadiacollado/nadiacollado.github.io/_posts/2022-01-19-solid-principles-part-two.md

     ...
 }
 ```
-At this stage, we are in full violation of the Interface Segregation principle.
-Our interface includes methods that are not used by `ServerSocketWrapper` and `ClientSocketWrapper`.
-We're also in violation of the Open/Closed principle because we've had to modify the `SocketWrapper` interface.
+At this stage, we are in full violation of the Interface Segregation principle. `SocketWrapper` includes methods that are not used by `ServerSocketWrapper` and `ClientSocketWrapper`.
+We're also in violation of the Open/Closed principle because we've had to modify the interface.

 The better way to do this is to simply create a new interface for the client socket wrapper and leave `SocketWrapper` as is.

 ```
 public interface ClientWrapper {
     void startClientSocket(InetAddress host, int port) throws IOException;
-    String getUserInput() throws IOException;
-    String receiveData();
-    void sendData(String data);
-    void close();
 }
 ```